psilons/system-setup-notes/README.md

 [Programming Tools](software/programming_tools.md) has a list of programming tools.

 # Document Writers
 Markdown to replace MS Words.
+[Pandoc](https://pandoc.org/) is a tool to convert word to md.
+[This](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/) is a tool to convert excel.

 overlead.com for Latex, and integrated with github.